SSBMTonberry/f2src/README.md

 Alternatively, this simple command should generate whatever is the default of your system: `cmake ./CMakeLists.txt`

 ### Linux
 I've developed this primarily using Linux and the CLion IDE.
-I've compiled the program for GCC 6.3.0, GCC 7.1.0 and GCC 8.1.0.
+I've compiled the program for GCC 6.3.0, GCC 7.1.0, GCC 8.1.0 and GCC 9.1.0.

 You can compile it easily by using an IDE like CLion, or by Following these simple steps: